1%, 2% and 4%

 of a bottle of ISOPTO CARPINE immediately telephone your doctor or the Poisons Information

-Centre on 131126 for advice, or go to Accident and Emergency at your nearest hospital.
+POISON or 0800 764 766 for advice, or go to Accident and Emergency at your nearest

 Symptoms of an overdose may include salivation, tearing, sweating, headache, breathing